mnickle55/crud-app/README.md

 Email: evater@gmail.com
 Password: password

 Otherwise, you can login as a guest user or create an account by clicking on the signup button!
+After creating an account, you will need to login with your credentials to begin.

 ```